briprowe/lein-s3-repo/README.md

 # lein-s3-repo

-A Leiningen plugin to do many wonderful things.
+A Leiningen plugin to deploy 3rd party jars to an s3 repository.

 ## Usage